kawamurashingo/OpenAIGPT4/README.md

 # OpenAIGPT4 Perl Module

-OpenAIGPT4 is a Perl module that enables developers to interface with the OpenAI GPT-3,4 API.
+OpenAIGPT4 is a Perl module that enables developers to interface with the OpenAI GPT API.
 With this module, you can easily generate natural language text.

 ## Dependencies